Why You Need Car Insurance

 Average costs of claims can run into tens of thousands of pounds even for minor collisions especially if personal injury is involved.
 A single injury claim for a car accident can run up to thousands of pounds in compensation.

-Another good reason for taking out car insurance is that you may be one of the unlucky people who has to claim on their own insurance because the person who crashed into you isn’t insured.
+Another good reason for taking out car insurance is that you may be one of the unlucky people who have to claim on their insurance because the person who crashed into you isn’t insured.
 This is a pain but compared to what you’d have to pay out without insurance it’s a small price to pay.

-Some insurers are now offering protection of your no claims bonus if you do have to claim because another driver was uninsured.
+Some insurers are now offering protection of your no-claims bonus if you do have to claim because another driver was uninsured.
 Check your policy for details of this type of claim.